 - Principle 1: Clarity in language, goals, and measures is vital to effective equitable practices.
-We will not hide behind language filled with political and social meaning. - Principle 2: "Equity-mindedness" shall be the guiding standard for language and action. - Principle 3: Equitable practices and policies shall be designed to accommodate differences in the contexts of students' learning-not to treat all students the same. - Principle 4: Enacting equity requires a continual process of learning, disaggregating data, and questioning assumptions about relevance and effectiveness. - Principle 5: Equity shall be enacted as a system-wide principle and treated as the core of institutional work.
+We will not hide behind language - Principle 2: "Equity-mindedness" shall be the guiding standard for language and action. - Principle 3: Equitable practices and policies shall be designed to accommodate differences in the contexts of students' learning-not to treat all students the same. - Principle 4: Enacting equity requires a continual process of learning, disaggregating data, and questioning assumptions about relevance and effectiveness. - Principle 5: Equity shall be enacted as a system-wide principle and treated as the core of institutional work.